saeed-soleimani98/Neuroimaging-Analysis-Course-Materials/README.md

 * **Fatemeh Jafari** – Sessions 1–6
 * **Mohammad Saeed Soleimani** – Sessions 7–11

+**Program:**
+**Neuroscience Research Training Program – fMRI Department, Interdisciplinary School**

-This repository contains all teaching materials for a complete, hands-on course in **Neuroimaging Data Analysis using Python**.
+This repository contains the complete instructional materials for a hands-on training course in **Neuroimaging Data Analysis using Python**, delivered as part of the neuroscience research training curriculum.
-The course gradually builds students’ skills—from foundational Python and data science (Sessions 1–6) to full neuroimaging workflows including segmentation, registration, GLM modeling, masking, ROI analysis, and functional connectivity (Sessions 7–11).

-Sessions 1–6 follow the textbook ***Data Science for Neuroimaging***.
+Sessions **1–9** closely follow and implement concepts from the reference textbook:

-Sessions 7–11 are expanded practical modules developed specifically for this course.
+> **Ariel Rokem & Tal Yarkoni (2024), *Data Science for Neuroimaging: An Introduction*, Princeton University Press**
+>

+Sessions **10–11** expand into applied fMRI modeling and connectivity analysis using modern neuroimaging tools.

 ---